Many moms struggle to take pictures indoors, which is frustrating because cute moments still happen inside, obviously!

 Recognize that shooting into your room also means more of your home interior will be visible, which could be a pro or a con for you.
 This technique works well for lifestyle images where you want to see the context of your home and family life.

-However, if you’re trying to take a more styled portrait, you might not love seeing the clutter/details of your home, since they can be distracting from your subject.
-Consider if a different window/room would compete less with your subject, or if you can use a portable backdrop of some kind (hanging a sheet, a pop-up background, etc).
+However, if you’re trying to take a more styled portrait, you might not love seeing the clutter or details of your home, since they can be distracting from your subject.
+Consider if a different window/room would compete less with your subject, or if you can use a portable backdrop of some kind.

 2. SIDE LIGHTING